psqgis/psqgis.github.io/README.md

 All of our meeting updates and blog posts are curated through these files.
 Check out the wiki for details on how the website works and how to edit or add content.

 ###Site Development
-The site is built on Jekyll and Github Pages, while the template files, JavaScript, and CSS are all hand-rolled by the members of CUGOS.
+The site is built on Jekyll and Github Pages, while the template files, JavaScript, and CSS are all hand-rolled by the members of PSQGIS.

 If you're interested in helping out with the development of the site, please feel free to fork and edit locally before creating a pull-request.
 The following steps assume you have Jekyll 2.0 installed (including jekyll-sitemap, perhaps by: gem install jekyll-sitemap) and running properly on your machine.
 Note: If you'd like edit access to this repository to skip the forking and pulling process, send an email to *hello@cugos.org** and we'll get you set up!*